hackbg/terra-chainlink-demo/README.md

 ./scripts/bash/prepare-workspace.sh
 ```

-## Set adapter keys
+## Set adapter keys and env variables

-Create an `.env` file and set the appropriate adapter API KEYS(can be retrieved for free by signing up at the provider websites) at the root folder, similar to the `.env.sample`
+Create an `.env` file and set the appropriate adapter API KEYS(can be retrieved for free by signing up at the provider websites) and other env variables at the root folder, similar to the `.env.sample`

 ## Setup